Ashna16/DATA-ANALYSIS-AND-KEY-CONCEPTS/README.md

 Amazon EMR notebooks provide a serverless development and collaboration environment for one-time querying and exploratory analysis.
 You can manipulate the data and generate data plots using rich graphical tools.
 Amazon EMR notebooks monitor your jobs and even help you debug code from the notebooks.

+Apache Hadoop
+Apache Hadoop is a scalable storage and batch data processing system.
+It uses commodity server hardware and provides fault tolerance through software.
+Hadoop complements existing data systems by simultaneously ingesting and processing large volumes of data, structured or not, from any number of sources, which enables deeper analysis than any one system can provide.
+These results can be delivered to any existing enterprise system for further use independent of Hadoop.

+Hadoop is a platform that provides distinct modules:

+1. Hadoop Common is the set of Java utilities and libraries that support the other Hadoop modules.
+These libraries help abstract the file system from the processing components.
+These Java files and scripts are required to start Hadoop.